 The Company has close ongoing relationships with a broad range of its stakeholders and provides them with the opportunity to raise issues and provide feedback to the Company.
 The Company conducts customer reviews, which broaden communication and the opportunity for feedback, as well as holding weekly internal management meetings whereby all aspects of the business are discussed and any issues that arise are actioned by the following week.
 Furthermore, the Company holds weekly product meetings to ensure that all employee feedback regarding product creation, implementation and processes are taken on board, changed and/or improved, where necessary.
 The Company has adopted an agile method whereby products follow a two-week sprint process to ensure a smooth process.

-VR Education is looking at helping and contributing to the local community, and has sponsored a table at this year's Annual Gala Ball in aid of Crumlin Children's Hospital.
-Additionally, the COO, Sandra Whelan, has spoken behalf of the company at the National Mind Over Matter initiative in aid of mental health awareness, where all proceeds went to AWARE.
+VR Education is looking at helping and contributing to the local community, and sponsored a table at the 2018 Annual Gala Ball in aid of Crumlin Children's Hospital.
+Additionally, the COO, Sandra Whelan, has spoken behalf of the Company at the National Mind Over Matter initiative in aid of mental health awareness, where all proceeds went to AWARE.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board recognises the need for an effective and well-defined risk management process and it oversees and regularly reviews the current risk management and internal control mechanisms.
-The 2017 Annual Report also outlines the key risks to the business, see page 5.
+The 2018 Annual Report also outlines the key risks to the business, see pages 8-9.